-Learn how to use skin care oils.
-These nut and seed derived plant oils are a natural addition to your body care experience, protecting, nurturing and replenishing skin after cleansing and on the go.
+Discover how to use skin care oils.
+These nut and seed derived plant oils are a great addition to your body care experience — protecting, nurturing and replenishing skin after cleansing and on the go.

 Stock up on the following items that are highlighted in the video.

 - Aura Cacia Sweet Almond Skin Care Oil 4 fl. oz.

 - Aura Cacia Grapeseed Skin Care Oil 4 fl. oz.

 - Aura Cacia Jojoba Skin Care Oil 4 fl. oz.